-Subscribers: 4 million
+Subscribers: close to 5 million

-The main content on his channel are experimental videos and now, he also has a sub channel called Sushi Ramen (すしらーめん) 2nd, which boasts of not less than 800,000 subscribers.
+Now, he also has a sub channel called Sushi Ramen 2nd (すしらーめん にく) which boasts more than a million subscribers.

-His video Flying in the air with an Umbrella|Science Experiment is one I definitely recommend watching!
+His video Flying in the air with an Umbrella|Science Experiment on his main channel is one I definitely recommend watching!

-Subscribers : 5.2 million
+Subscribers : 5.44 million

-Her channel name goes by her real name.
-Her contents are mainly focused on eating.
-However, let me clarify this, she takes eating to the next level.!
-She films herself eating videos and sometimes does live session, answering the subscribers’questions, a popular genre also known as mukbang (Q&As while eating).
+Her channel name is simply her real name and Yuka’s videos are mainly focused on eating.
+However, let me clarify this, she takes eating to the next level!
+She films herself eating videos and sometimes does live streams, eating and answering the subscribers’questions, a popular genre also known as mukbang (Q&As while eating).

 Her videos have more than 1.8 billion views in total and she’s also known for having starred in a Japanese TV program called “Ogui”(大食い) which literally translates as “heavy eater”.
 Since her videos are accompanied by English subtitles, she has gained popularity not only in Japan, but other foreign countries,too.